maskalev/maskalev.github.io/_posts/blog/2024/02/05/2024-02-05-how-to-parse-xml-with-non-unique-tags?.md

 ---
 layout: post
-title: "How to parse XML with non-unique tags?"
+title: "How to Parse XML with Non-Unique Tags?"
 date: "2024-02-05 15:30:24 +0600"
 categories: blog
 published: true